decisionrubric/decisionrubric/index.md

 ![Capability Dimensions (deeper)](/assets/images/integrated-skills.png)

-How do we make the complex straightforward, and the daunting approachable?
+When it comes to innovating toward sustainability, how do we make the complex straightforward, and the daunting approachable?

 That's the mission of Decision Rubric.